Summer in Saranac Lake

 There’s some water near here.
 Ok, so there’s actually a ton of water.
 So much that aquatic adventures start right in downtown and spread in all directions.

 Lake Flower, a dammed part of the Saranac River which drains the Saranac chain of lakes, flows right through downtown.
+Kids and kids at heart will delight in finding an ice cream parlor right on the water!
 The river offers a variety of paddling options, and serves as part of the Northern Forest Canoe Trail, which stretches from the Adirondacks all the way into Maine.

 Of course, there are the three Saranac lakes, plus dozens of other ponds and lakes, that offer boating of all kinds - whether you’re a paddler, sailor, skier, or cruiser.
 Check out historic great camps on the St. Regis lakes or enjoy slowly trolling Moose Pond for fish.